yadavsahil28/Basics/README.md

 # Basics

-This repositorie includes the basics programming questions to get started with programming.
+This repository includes the basics programming questions to get started with programming.

 1) Prime Number
 2) Fibonacci Series